harrisonpim/harrisonpim.com/README.md

 ## Developing

 I use `netlify-cli` for local development.
-Run `yarn add netlify-cli` to install it.
+Run `yarn add netlify-cli -g` to install it.

 Then run `ntl dev` to get a local version of the site running.
 Environment variables for prismic etc will be pulled directly from netlify, assuming you have the correct access permissions.